-Sometimes all you need to release some stress is to get some fresh air and gentle movement with a calming evening walk.
-If you do this after dinner, it also helps to digest the dinner meal increasing the health benefits even further.
-This can be done by yourself, with a friend or with a loved one.
+Sometimes all you need to release stress is a calming evening walk to get some fresh air and gentle movement.
+If you do this after dinner, it also helps to digest your dinner meal which will increase the health benefits even further.
+This can be done by yourself (best!), with a friend, or with a loved one.
 Just keep in mind to avoid electronics such as your phone and avoid heavy or excessive conversation.

-Whether you are alone or with a friend, it is essential that you take some time to listen to the noises around you, inhale the fresh air, take in your surroundings and above all be present!
-Make this your walking meditation, allowing time for processing any disturbances throughout the day, however, avoid dwelling on anything in particular.
-Even if you only get a 10 minute walk in 2-3 nights a week, this is a great start!
+Whether you are alone or with a friend, it is essential that you take some time to listen to the noises around you, inhale the fresh air (through your nose), take in your surroundings, and above all – be present!
+Make this your walking meditation and allow time for processing any disturbances throughout your day; however, avoid dwelling on anything in particular.
+Even if you only get a 10 minute walk in 2 to 3 nights a week, this is a great start!

-Creating a nighttime ritual to sip on a soothing cup of herbal tea is a great way to induce the sleepy state in the body and mind.
-Not only will the herbs be effective for calming the overall energy, but overtime (if done consistently) the very process of taking in this tea will spark a remembrance in the brain telling yourself that it is time for sleep.
+Sipping on a soothing cup of herbal tea each night is a great way to induce a sleepy state in your body and mind.
+Not only will the herbs be effective for calming your overall energy, but overtime (if done consistently), the very process of taking in this tea will spark a signal in the brain to tell yourself that it is time for sleep.

-Directions: Each night about 1 hour before the desired sleep time, make a cup of your favorite calming herbal tea blend.
-This is not recommended directly before bed however, as this could cause an overactive bladder during the night.
-For more severe sleeping issues, try making a stronger infusion by starting with three cups of water and boiling it down to one cup on a low heat and slightly covered (this requires planning ahead since it will take longer to prepare).
-Once the tea has cooled, add a tiny amount of honey if needed, although sugar can cause energy spikes so this should be avoided by anyone that may be sensitive to sugar.
+Directions: Each night about 45 to 60 minutes before your desired sleep time, make a cup of your favorite calming herbal tea blend.
+This is not recommended directly before bed, as this could cause your bladder to become overactive during the night.
+For more severe sleeping issues, try making a stronger infusion by starting with three cups of water and boiling it down to one cup over low heat (this requires planning ahead since it will take longer to prepare).
+Once the tea has cooled slightly, add a tiny amount of honey, if desired, although sugar can cause energy spikes.
+Therefore, honey should be avoided by anyone that may be sensitive to sugar.

-Now we come to my favorite of the bunch, restorative Yoga.
-This is nice, as it can be done in the privacy of your bedroom, needing very little props except for some pillows and blankets.
-There are a handful of grounding postures to choose from, allowing you to only do the poses that you need on any given night.
-I will be sharing a restorative nighttime routine in the future (stay tuned!), but for now, here are my three essential Yoga poses for a calming nighttime routine:
+This may be my favorite of the bunch – restorative Yoga!
+This can be done in the privacy of your bedroom and no Yoga experience is needed!
+The only props that you will need are some pillows and blankets.
+There are a handful of grounding postures to choose from, which allows you to only do the poses that you need on any given night.
+You can find many examples on YouTube, but here are my three essential Yoga poses (which I do nightly) for a calming nighttime routine:

 - Supported Supta Badhakonasana (reclined butterfly pose)